azat-co/fullstack-javascript/chapter8/chapter8.md

     $ make
     $ sudo make install

-Note: For a different version of Node.js, you can list them all with `$ git tag -l` and checkout the one you need.
+**Note** For a different version of Node.js, you can list all versions with `$ git tag -l` and check out the one you need.

 To install npm, run: